How To Prepare continued...

 - Take off your clothes below the waist.
 You will

 have a paper or cloth covering around your waist.
-If you are having a yearly
+If it is your yearly

-exam, you may need to undress completely so your health professional can also
+exam, you may need to undress completely so your doctor or nurse can also

 - Lie on your back on an exam table with your feet

 raised and supported by stirrups.
-This allows the health professional to
+This allows the doctor or nurse to

 - Have a drape across your body for privacy during the

 test.
-The health professional may use a lamp during the test, and you can ask
+The doctor or nurse may use a lamp during the test.

 for a mirror if you want to watch while the test is being done.